Why UPSC prep is ₹8,000 Cr business? ⬇️

 1/ Your bachelor’s degree won't matter 🎓

 This is a level-playing exam for most students.
 You are being graded on a single-question paper format and there are no incentives for being an engineer/doctor/arts or humanities student.

 2/ It's orbit changing 🪐

 UPSC exams open up 24 different civil services jobs from IPS, IRS, IFS & a lot others.
-For students it changes their life pre/post clearing the UPSC.
-It's transformational for social esteem of their immediate family/ friends.
+For students, it changes their life pre/post-clearing the UPSC.
+It's transformational for the social esteem of their immediate family/ friends.

 3/ The odds give a dopamine 🧠

 Just because it's almost impossible to clear the UPSC, the exam attracts the best EQ+IQ talent around the country without spending a single $0 on advertising the exam itself.

 4/ The exam form fee is a joke 🪙

 In a country where it takes ₹50 to order an Aadhaar PVC Card, it takes ₹100 to sit for the prelims of the UPSC exam.
 No wonder they have 1.3 million aspirants.